manoj7993/Boxinator_Siter/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
 - npm or yarn
-- PostgreSQL database (or Supabase account)
+- PostgreSQL database (or Railway account)
 - Git

 ### 1. Clone the Repository